Ford offers new safety belt

 In the latest round of customer research, consumers are assessing ease of use, comfort and their likelihood to buckle up on a regular basis.
 Ford scientists are using their feedback – and the correlating data – to refine safety belts of the future.

 Safety belt comfort is particularly important.
 The more comfortable they’re perceived to be, the more likely vehicle occupants are to wear them.

-This Computer Aided Design (CAD)-based predictive model helps to refine belt placement before crash testing is carried out with dummies.
+This Computer-Aided Design (CAD)-based predictive model helps to refine belt placement before crash testing is carried out with dummies.

 Further, Ford is using a new family of crash test dummies to help refine future safety belt proposals.
-New THOR dummies feature new technology that allows scientists to measure crash forces exerted of four areas of the chest.
+New THOR dummies feature new technology that allows scientists to measure crash forces exerted in four areas of the chest.
 The previous generation of dummies – called Hybrid III dummies – allowed scientists to measure crash forces on only one area – the center of the chest.

 Mapping how crash forces will spread across a vehicle occupant’s chest is important, Prasad says.
 For instance, robust four-point safety belt designs should help more evenly distribute crash energy, reducing the amount that’s distributed to any single part of the chest.

 This innovation is especially important for the aging population, he said.

 For instance, the chest of a 65-year-old has 72 percent less crash tolerance for belt forces than someone in the 16-35 age group.
 All people – but women especially – tend to lose bone strength with age.
 Elderly occupants involved in crashes also frequently face more medical complications from injuries such as rib fractures – which can compromise their deep breathing – than younger occupants do.
 The design of the four-point safety belt helps all of these age groups because it more evenly distributes crash energy in an accident.